 Economically Disadvantaged First Professional Study (EDPS) Program

-The Economically Disadvantaged First Professional Study (EDPS) Program is a partial tuition waiver program funded by New York State in conjunction with participating educational institutions.
-This program provides partial tuition waivers to full time Medical, Dental, Pharmacy and Law students who are pursuing graduate or first professional degrees, and who are determined to have exceptional need by the Financial Aid Office.
+The Economically Disadvantaged First Professional Study (EDPS) Program offers scholarships to full time Medical, Dental, Pharmacy and Law students who are pursuing graduate or first professional degrees, and who are determined to have exceptional need by the Financial Aid Office.

 Who is eligible for EDPS

-To be considered for this partial tuition waiver, you must:
+To be considered for this award, you must:

 How to apply for EDPS

-- Complete and submit the FAFSA application by March 1st of each year.
+- Complete and submit the FAFSA application by May 6.

 - Even if you are independent and/or married, you must answer all of the questions in the parent information sections of the FAFSA to be considered for EDPS.
-Leaving blanks in these sections will exclude you from consideration for this waiver.
+Leaving blanks in these sections will exclude you from award consideration.

-- Students who are not able to provide parent information due to a special circumstance should schedule an appointment with a financial aid advisor by calling 716-645-8232.
+- Students who are not able to provide parent information due to a special circumstance should visit a Financial Aid Advisor in 1Capen or 1Diefendorf.
 A parent’s unwillingness to provide this information does not constitute a special circumstance.

 Information is subject to change without notice due to changes in federal, state and/or institutional rules and regulations.
 Students must complete a FAFSA every year.
 Students must be making satisfactory academic progress to continue to receive financial aid.